SEAME-pt/Team06_autonomous-vehicle/.github/CICD.md

 - Pull requests to `main`
 - Manual triggers via the GitHub UI

+### Docker Environment

+The pipeline uses a pre-built Docker image (`jmoreiraseame/jetson-nano-ubuntu:bionic`) that includes:
+- Ubuntu 18.04 base image (matching the target Jetson Nano environment)
+- All required dependencies pre-installed (libzmq3-dev, cppzmq, etc.)
+- Development tools (git, cmake, build-essential, etc.)
+- Qt5 dependencies for the UI component

+The Docker image definition is maintained in the `CICD/Dockerfile` directory and can be updated as needed.

 ## Pipeline Stages

 ### 1. Build and Test